-- 1. The Competition must be a separate event and publicised as "The Arthur Ross Memorial Event" - 2.
+- The Competition must be a separate event and publicised as "The Arthur Ross Memorial Event" - 2.
 Play shall be under handicap conditions - Associations shall set starting dates for club competitions and date for association play-off.
 As long as all games are handicap play, the format of the competitions is up to clubs and associations as long as they are according to CNZ tournament regulations; - 4.
 Club winner should be found through competitive play, but if there is only one entry, that player may enter the association play-off.
 If there is only one club winner in an association that player may enter the national final. - 5.
 The association play-off should not clash with other CNZ fixtures. - 6.
 The association winner will play in the national final held in March of each year; - 7.
 The association winner's name will be sent to the Executive Director along with the club and association charts at least 14 days prior to the date of the national final - 8.
-In the event of a club winner not being available for the association play-off, the runner-up may play in his or her place.
-If an association winner is not available for the national final, the runner-up may play in his or her place.
-If neither the winner nor the runner-up is available, the club or association must withdraw from the event. - 9.
-Only financial members affiliated to CNZ through a club or affiliated school are eligible for entry into the Arthur Ross Memorial event.
-If certified in more than one association, a player can play in only one association. - 10.
-A player who is a member of more than one club (whether in one or more associations) may only enter this event in one club - 11.
-A time limit of three (3) hours and Regulation 8 will apply for all games, including the Final. - 12.
-Associations and Clubs are requested to draw the attention of their players to the Conditions as set out in the Year Book advertisement. - 13.
-An Affiliated School that needs assistance to arrange its competition should contact the Association in its area for advice.
+In the event of a club winner not being available for the association play-off, or an association winner not being available for the national final, the highest finishing available player may play in his or her place. - Only financial members affiliated to CNZ through a club or affiliated school are eligible for entry into the Arthur Ross Memorial event.
+If certified in more than one association, a player can play in only one association. - A player who is a member of more than one club (whether in one or more associations) may only enter this event in one club - 11.
+A time limit of three (3) hours and Regulation 8 will apply for all games, including the Final. - Associations and Clubs are requested to draw the attention of their players to the Conditions as set out in the Year Book advertisement. - An Affiliated School that needs assistance to arrange its competition should contact the Association in its area for advice.

-Appendix 3 (b) The CNZ Gold and Silver Stars Competition

-GC National Competition Open to All Players
+Appendix 3 (b) The CNZ Gold and Silver Stars Competition GC National Competition Open to All Players